Bairia: By rail

-Suraimanpur is the nearest railway station to Bairia having road distance of 7 kms with stoppage of majority trains connecting directly from New Delhi, Mumbai, Lucknow, Kanpur etc.
+Suraimanpur is the nearest railway station to Bairia having road distance of 7 km with stoppage of majority trains connecting directly from New Delhi, Mumbai, Lucknow, Kanpur etc.

-Ballia and Chhapra Junction are the closest major railway stations having rail distance to Suraimanpur Railway Station of 36 Kms & 25 Kms and road distance of 36 Kms & 30 Kms to Bairia.
+Ballia and Chhapra Junction are the closest major railway stations having rail distance to Suraimanpur Railway Station of 36 km & 25 km and road distance of 36 km & 30 km to Bairia.
 The road connectivity to Suraimanpur, Ballia and Chhapra is very good.
 Private transports ply between these places almost round the clock.